Tug John Purves

-Enjoy an all-access, 40 minute guided tour of the John Purves, an immaculately restored 1960s era Great Lakes tugboat.
+Enjoy an all-access, 40-minute guided tour of the John Purves, an immaculately restored 1919 Great Lakes tugboat.
 Explore the entire 149-foot tug, from her engine room to crew cabins, galley and wheelhouse, and get a feel for the daily life of her hard-working 13-man crew.
-Limited tour dates in October.
-Please call museum for availability (920)743-5958.
+Tug tours are only available as guided tours.

 The Big Red Tugboat

 The John Purves was originally built as the ocean-going tug Butterfield in 1919 by the Bethlehem Shipbuilding Corporation at Elizabeth, NJ.
 As part of a larger government contract by the United States Shipping Board for vessels to fulfill a variety of supply roles during World War One, the swift end to America’s involvement in 1918 left a glut of new ships.
 A single-screw steam tug at the time, her initial service was for the Navy, performing salvage duties and functioning as a floating radio station in the Gulf and Caribbean till 1922.

 Growing trade and commercial freight on the Great Lakes led to increased demand for tugboats, and in 1922 the Butterfield was purchased by Newaygo Tug Line out of Milwaukee.
 Built to sail blue water, the deep draft and powerful engine of the vessel meant she had plenty of work available in all conditions.
 It wouldn’t be long, however, before she would make her way back to the ocean.